rid-28/DragonRepeller-RPG/README.md

 ## 🎮 Game Features

 - Simple text-based gameplay
-- Choose your actions: attack, dodge, heal
+- Choose your actions: attack, dodge, run
 - Track your **XP**, **Health**, and **Gold**
 - Fight through monsters and a boss battle!